Thermadiag/seq/docs/radix_tree.md

 Most types of radix trees (like ART one) support O(k) operations (where k is the size of the key in bytes). `seq::radix_set/map` does not depend on the key sizes, but instead on their distribution.
 In terms of big O notation, `seq::radix_set/map` behaves in the following way:
 -	Insertion is anywhere in-between O(1) and O(sqrt(N)).
 For evenly distributed keys (like random values), insertion will behave in O(1) thanks to the level merging.
-O(sqrt(N)) is the upper bound, when all entries fall into the last nodes implemented with seq::flat_set.
+O(sqrt(N)) is the upper bound, when all entries fall into the last nodes implemented with `seq::flat_set`.
 Note that in this case, the constant factor is quite high.
 -	Likewise, lookup is anywhere in-between O(1) for evenly distributed keys and O(log(N)) (seq::flat_set behavior) with a high constant factor.

 ## Key lookups